 Yet, as Devi’s case makes clear, the majority of India’s aged subsist on meagre support from the government.
 The family continues to be seen as the ‘normal’ site for the care of the elderly, even as factors such as decreasing family size, migration of the young for work and abuse within the family make this a less than ideal situation.

-Left: Kisturi Devi (centre) with three of her grandchildren and a Panchayat Extension Officer; Right: the shanty where she lives.
+Top: Kisturi Devi (centre) with three of her grandchildren and a Panchayat Extension Officer; Bottom: the shanty where she lives.

 Many elderly people live alone--the majority of them women--and are easy targets of crime.
 Residential homes are not yet a viable alternative.
 Only the economically privileged can afford private homes, and government ones are few and far between.